Palette Talk – an Overview

 Prussian Blue (occassional)

-Indigo (a really nice dark cool rich blue)
+Indigo (a really nice dark cool rich

 Titanium White (Richeson)